PacktPublishing/Building-Natural-Language-Pipelines/ch8/yelp-navigator/README.md

 **🔄 Case study 1: Using the `Agent` class**
 1. Have pipelines running in the backend
 2. Open: [haystack_agent_with_tools.ipynb](./haystack_agent_with_tools.ipynb)
-3. Run a multi-agent system with the Haystack class and an additional agent.
+3. Run a multi-agent system with the Haystack `Agent` class and an additional agent.

 **🔄 Case study 2: Using built-in primitives**